 - Season with extra pepper to taste.
 Grill the blue cheese potatoes under a hot grill for a couple of minutes until the cheese starts to melt nicely.
 In the meantime chop the walnuts up finely (you can roast them in a small pan first if you like).
 Remove the potatoes from the grill and divide them over warm plates.
 Sprinkle the potatoes with the freshly chopped parsley and the walnuts.
 Serve hot.

 What Is Stilton Blue Cheese

-Stilton is an English blue cheese that comes into two colors, white and blue one.
-Not all blue cheeses can get the label of Stilton.
-A cheese is Stilton if it is made wth local pasteurised cow’s milk from the counties of Leicestershire, Nottinghamshire or Derbyshire.
+Stilton is an English blue cheese that comes into two colors, white and blue.
+Not all blue cheeses can get the label of Stilton because a cheese can only be called Stilton if it is made with local pasteurised cow’s milk from the counties of Leicestershire, Nottinghamshire or Derbyshire.

 Alternatives for Stilton Blue Cheese

-In case you can’t find any Stilton blue cheese, here are a couple of good alternative cheese: Italian Gorgonzola, English Stichelton and French Fourme d’Ambert or Roquefort.
-Danish blue cheeses are also great to cook with!
+In case you can’t find any Stilton blue cheese, then here are a couple of good alternative cheese: Italian Gorgonzola, English Stichelton and French Fourme d’Ambert or Roquefort.
+Danish blue cheeses is also great to cook with!

 More Blue Cheese Recipes

 Here are a couple of other recipes that I made before, containing blue cheese!